 f) Designated Campus Support Staff.
-Designate a knowledgeable "home base" staff person who can direct youth in the areas of financial aid, academic guidance, personal issues, and career counseling/advising.
-See Appendix B for a Designated Support Staff Role Description example.
+Designate a knowledgeable "home base" staff person who can direct students in the areas of financial aid, academic guidance, personal issues, and career counseling/advising.
 The designated staff person will also be responsible for preparing campus personnel in these areas to assist referred Passport students.
+A role description for the Designated Campus Support Staff is included in Appendix C.

 The person listed as the designated support staff is:

-Person Name:
+Person Name

-Title:

-Phone:
+Title

+Email

+Phone

-In the event that the Passport designated support staff changes, the INSTITUTION will notify the AGENCY of any designated support staff changes within 30 days.
+In the event that the Passport designated support staff changes, the INSTITUTION will notify the AGENCY in writing via email of the change within 30 days.
+Email may be sent to passport@wsac.wa.gov.

 Designated Financial Aid Staff.
 Designate a financial aid staff member who can guide and support Passport students through the financial aid process.
-See Appendix C for a Passport Financial Aid Role Description example.
+A role description for the Passport Financial Aid Staff is included in Appendix D.

 The person listed as the financial aid support staff is:

-Person Name:
+Person Name

-Title:

-Email:

-Phone:
+Title

+Email

+Phone